Function

 Guidance

-Analysis of the data from the Phase 3 trial should confirm protective efficacy against the primary case definition endpoint greater or equal to the minimum predefined efficacy as set in the TPP in the target population for licensure.
+Analysis of the data from the Phase 3 trial should confirm protective efficacy against the primary case definition endpoint greater or equal to the minimum predefined efficacy asset in the TPP in the target population for licensure.

 Stage